 But his happiness didn’t last long.
 As soon as he finished his dinner, he was stripped bare and thrown into a bathtub to be washed thoroughly by a group of masculine maidens.

 After the bath, he was forced to wear female clothing, get a lady’s hairdo and wear heavy makeup on his face.
-As he kept rejecting and protesting, a deep-voiced maiden informed him that he had an honour to become the king’s concubine.
+As he kept rejecting and protesting, a deep-voiced maiden informed him that he had the honour to become the king’s concubine.
 He nearly fainted when hearing that ridiculous news.

-Yet he was quickly wakened up by the unbearable sharp pain as the brutal maidens were tightly wrapping his feet with white clothes into a shape that fits in high heeled wedding shoes.
+Yet he was quickly wakened up by the unbearable sharp pain as the brutal maidens were tightly wrapping his feet with white clothes into a shape that fits in high-heeled wedding shoes.

 Lin could bear the torture no more and asked the maidens to kill him.

-The wedding day soon arrived but the procession was unexpectedly interrupted by a noisy crowd in the front of the palace house.
+The wedding day soon arrived but the procession was unexpectedly interrupted by a noisy crowd in front of the palace house.

 One Person’s Freedom Could Result In A Group of People In Prison